SchoolOfCode/w1_website-challenge-gschandan/README.md

 ## Directions for Further Work
 1. Use CSS transitions to simulate the scrolling of a terminal for the text content, i.e. it will scroll upwards line by line
 2. Attempt the changing of content with no JS
-3. Add a contact area or perhaps a messgae area
+3. Add a contact area or perhaps a message area
 4. Add links (in the navbar or footer) for git-hub and linked in
 5. Further BEM implementation in the HTML code